 It may be a challenge to determine when this point has been reached, depending upon the situation.
 It’s often a good idea to leave the area as soon as it can be safely done.
 It’s a good idea to get help for the injured criminal if possible, possibly via 911.
 If it is clearly safe to do so, render First Aid.

 We do not take it upon ourselves to punish, or teach a lesson to the wrongdoer.
 Nor do we stoop to revenge.
 We do not express anger.

 Once the threat is disabled or stopped, we stop using force.

 Are there other factors we can weigh when considering whether a person’s use of force was in self-defense?
 How does disparity of force influence what is reasonable self-defense?

-Thomas Gallagher is a Minneapolis Criminal Lawyer whose practice includes asserting the defense of self-defense and defense of others on behalf of clients.
+Thomas Gallagher is a Minneapolis Criminal Lawyer.
+His practice includes asserting the defense of self-defense and defense of others, on behalf of clients.